jlevy/kash/src/kash/docs/markdown/topics/a1_what_is_kash.md

 > “*Civilization advances by extending the number of important operations which we can
 > perform without thinking about them.*” —Alfred North Whitehead

-Kash (“Knowledge Agent SHell”) is an interactive, modern command-line power tool for practical knowledge tasks.
+Kash (“Knowledge Agent SHell”) is an **interactive, AI-native command-line** shell for practical knowledge tasks.

-It's also a Python framework that lets you convert a simple Python function into a command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.
+It's also **a Python library** that lets you convert a simple Python function into a command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.

-You can think of it a kind of hybrid between an AI assistant, a shell, and a developer tool like Cursor or Claude Code.
+You can think of it a kind of power-tool for technical users who want to use Python and APIs, a kind of hybrid between an AI assistant, a shell, and a developer tool like Cursor or Claude Code.

-It's an attempt at finding a way to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.
+It's my attempt at finding a way to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.

 And of course, kash can read its own functionality and enhance itself by writing new actions.

-The key parts:
+### Key Concepts

 - **Actions:** The core of Kash are **Kash actions**.
 By decorating a Python function, you can turn it into an action, which makes it more flexible and powerful, able to